thaliaarchi/tty37-docs/unsorted/general71.md

 Send-Receive (KSR) and 37 Automatic Send-Receive (ASR) Teletypewriter (TTY) Sets which are used in switched network service (Figure 1).

-1.02 A 37 ASR or KSR TTY Set is a heavy-duty terminal that functions with the ASCII (American National Standard Code for Information Interchange) and has EIA (Electronics Industries Association) Standard RS-232-B interfacing.
+1.02 A 37 ASR or KSR TTY Set is a heavy-duty terminal that has EIA (Electronics Industries Association) Standard RS-232-B interfacing.
 The sets operate at a speed of 150 words per minute (wpm).